Takeaways from a tense Day 19 of the Trump hush money trial - Local News 8

 The judge then cleared the courtroom of the media, who were held in the hallways for several minutes.

-After several minutes, the press was let back inside, and Bove’s questions continued without incident, though the judge did urge Costello after several objections to just answer the question that had been asked and not elaborate further.
+Once the jury and the press were let back inside, Bove’s questions continued without incident, though the judge did urge Costello after several objections to just answer the question that had been asked and not elaborate further.

 Costello will be back on the stand when court resumes at 9:30 a.m.
 Tuesday, under cross-examination by prosecutor Susan Hoffinger.